-- HARC reports that as of March 2019, 365 Jurupa Valley households receive rental assistance.
-It is anticipated that a similar number of households will be assisted annually over the five-year period of the Consolidated Plan. - Jurupa Valley intends to continue and update an existing Inclusionary Housing Program previously administered by the County of Riverside.
+- HARC reports that as of March 10, 2020, 319 Jurupa Valley households receive rental assistance.
+It is anticipated that approximately 350 of households will be assisted annually over the five-year period of the Consolidated Plan. - Jurupa Valley intends to continue and update an existing Inclusionary Housing Program previously administered by the County of Riverside.
 This program requires that 1 out of every 25 new units (4%) be reserved for households at the 50% area median income level.
+Projects of six or more units are required to participate in the program.
+Affordable units must be provided on-site, off-site, or through the payment of an in-lieu fee.